 By Marika Sboros

 For decades, many doctors dismissed the idea that diet can treat or prevent cancer.
-For decades, US internal medicine specialist Dr William Li actively embraced the idea.
+Also for decades, US internal medicine specialist Dr William Li actively embraced the idea that it can.

 His compelling research has borne fruit – and vegetables.
 He shows that there really is such a thing as an anti-cancer diet.

 Li is on a stellar list of international speakers at the groundbreaking Rethinking Cancer conference in Paris on September 21, 2017.
 The conference is the vision of Air France captain and cancer survivor Jean-Jacques Trochon.
 It’s about a real revolution in cancer treatment: angiogenesis, the natural process by which the body grows new blood vessels.

 But perhaps most exciting about the Paris summit is that cancer is not the revolution’s only target.
 And right diet is only one weapon in its armoury.
 Speakers say that a variety of methods to harness blood vessel power could beat heart disease, diabetes, vision loss, declining cognitive function and much more.

 In an interview with Foodmed.net, Trochon explains how and why his extensive research led him to a brave decision: to “intelligently postpone” having chemotherapy and radiation”.

 It also led him to arrange the Paris summit.
 Trochon wanted to gather together the world’s top researchers in new frontiers against cancer for the first time on the same stage.
 Click here for the conference programme.

 Harvard-trained Li is a natural leader in this field since he has actively engaged in angiogenesis research and clinical development for over 30 years.
-Furthermore, his mentor was the late Dr Judah Folkman, the pioneer of the angiogenesis field.
+His mentor was the late Dr Judah Folkman, the pioneer of the angiogenesis field.

 Li is its chief executive officer, president and medical director.
 There, he contributes to ongoing global efforts to advance the applications of angiogenesis-based therapeutics across diverse medical fields.
 These include oncology, haematology, cardiology, ophthalmology, vascular surgery, dermatology, wound care, and regenerative medicine.